ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/bringup.md

 $ roslaunch turtlebot3_bringup turtlebot3_robot.launch
 ```

-**Tip :** If you want to launch Lidar sensor and core separately, please use below commands.
+**TIP:** If you want to launch Lidar sensor and core separately, please use below commands.
 ``` bash
 $ roslaunch turtlebot3_bringup turtlebot3_lidar.launch
 $ roslaunch turtlebot3_bringup turtlebot3_core.launch
 ```

-`Note` If `lost sync with device` error message is displayed on the terminal window, the sensor device of TurtleBot3 might not be securely connected.
+**NOTE:** If `lost sync with device` error message is displayed on the terminal window, the sensor device of TurtleBot3 might not be securely connected.
 {: .notice--info}

 **[Remote PC]** Run RViz